gmarkall/tutorials/llvm-cauldron-2016/slides/source/index.rst

   - Not a tracing JIT - always compiles before execution

 * Trade off: relaxing the semantics of Python code in return for performance.
+* Deliberate narrow focus to handle CPU and non-CPU targets in reasonable way.

 Implementation overview